ABMatrix/doc-and-rfc/docs/zkmeta-official.md

 ### Decentralized Finance (DEFI)
 Web3 revolutionalizes how values are stored and exchanged.
-We are experimenting next-generation DEFI on the substrate framework for high security and throughput.
+We are experimenting next-generation DeFi on the substrate framework for high security and throughput.

 ### Storage
 Web3 democratizes data storage.